-T 1

-Head of Department Sound and Music for Interactive

-Tim Balmforth Games.
-An exploration of

-Tim.balmforth@ucleeds.ac.uk Composition, Sound Design and

-Implementation in an interactive

-game environment.
-The role of

-sound in video games to enhance

-the user experience and aid

-immersion into the game world.

-Practising Landscape

-Manufacture of the Compact of the Co photographer.

-Tutor Glynn has worked at Leeds City
+Software Developer Tutor

-Glynn Bolton College since 2001 where he has
+Glynn Bolton

-Tel: 0113 235 4870 taught a wide range of

-glynn.bolton@ucleeds.ac.uk computing related subjects and
+glynn.bolton@ucleeds.ac.uk

-levels.
-These have included

-A STATE OF THE STA entry level IT to part time

-students, computer games

-design and 3D animation courses

-to school leavers, and a wide

-range of modules such as

-programming and networking to

-foundation degree students.
-He

-has been involved in and

-supported the creation and

-validation processes for the

-foundation degree courses and

-describes the best part of

-working at Leeds City College as

-being the opportunity to develop

-new skills and teach new

-subjects regularly.
+Glynn has worked at Leeds City College since 2001 where he has taught a wide range of computing related subjects and levels.
+These have included entry level IT to part time students, computer games design and 3D animation courses to school leavers, and a wide range of modules such as programming and networking to foundation degree students.
+He has been involved in and supported the creation and validation processes for the foundation degree courses